usc-isi-i2/dig-etl-engine/docs/advanced2.md

 ## ETK modules

-[ETK](https://github.com/usc-isi-i2/etk) modules are python scripts, which are used by myDIG to process data.
-We have moved on from config based extraction pipeline to etk modules.
-This is a significantly big change as compared to the previous version of myDIG.
-We no longer supply supplementary config files to define the extractions, instead the users are given flexibility to write code.
+[ETK](https://github.com/usc-isi-i2/etk) modules are python scripts, which are used by myDIG to process data and build knowledge graphs.
+We have moved on from config based extraction to etk modules.
+This is a significantly bigger change  compared to the previous version.
+We no longer write supplementary config files to define the extractions, instead the users are given flexibility to write code.

 The [etk documentation](https://usc-isi-i2.github.io/etk/) explains the classes and available extractors.